litmuschaos/v1-litmus-docs/docs/container-kill.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://raw.githubusercontent.com/litmuschaos/pages/master/docs/litmus-operator-latest.yaml)
 - Ensure that the `container-kill` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/generic/experiments/container-kill)
-- Cluster must run docker container runtime
+- Cluster should have docker runtime, if the chaos_lib is `pumba`.
+It should have containerd runtime in cluster, if the chaos_lib is `containerd`.

 ## Entry Criteria